lancejpollard/cached-commons/README.markdown

 2. Select the Javascript libraries you want and need for your latest project.
 3. Copy/paste the script tags into your project.

+If we're missing something you need, submit a [Github issue](http://github.com/viatropos/cached-commons/issues) and we'll added immediately.

 ## Why

 When I was first starting out with javascript, finding the good libraries was hard enough.
 Add on top of that...